boothe0/CS386GodotProject/reports/report10.md

 Asher - Finish adding new items, start working on boss

 Chandler - Clean up level interactions with enemies, create new art assets and level objects for a larger visual and gameplay variety.

+Camelia - Finish sprite for player character's wife and convert concept art to pixel art.